SHAVE ‘EM TO SAVE ‘EM (SE2SE)

 Why are sheep breeds endangered?

 The diverse collection of breeds on the Conservation Priority List were bred for specific traits and characteristics by many generations of farmers.
-While this gives us incredibly unique and interesting products to work with, these breeds do not fit into today’s “modern” agricultural model.
+While this has given us varied and remarkable wool to work with, these breeds do not fit into today’s “modern” agricultural model.
 Additionally, cheap petroleum-based synthetic fibers have replaced wool in many of today’s clothing and textile markets.
 Although these fibers are cheaper, heritage breed wool is far more sustainable and fiber artists are rediscovering the vast variety of uses the different breeds offer.

 Making a Difference